Utena - Sailor Moon

 Sailor Moon episode 83, red-faced

-When Usagi and Mamori are told that Chibi-Usa (with pink hair) is their daughter from the future, they run through a range of reactions.
+When Usagi and Mamoru are told that Chibi-Usa (with pink hair) is their daughter from the future, they run through a range of reactions.
 After several seconds, they realize what it implies and are deeply embarrassed.
 Never mind that they both dream of eventually marrying, for now neither is anywhere close to ready to advance the relationship that far.

 It’s a gag, but it’s about right.
-Usagi and Utena are both 14.
+Usagi and Utena are 14.
 Utena is at a similar level of emotional readiness when Akio maneuvers her into a sexual relationship in the First Seduction.
 Utena is out of her depth, and remains so at least until the middle of episode 37 when she looks outside her coffin and starts to make sense of the world—and perhaps throughout, considering her temptation in the final showdown.

 shared elements

 A few shared elements are meaningful references.
 Some look like Utena borrowing either from Sailor Moon or from the same wider media universe that Sailor Moon and Utena are both embedded in.
 Some may be bits that Ikuhara likes, or came to like.
 I imagine that most came to the minds of the creative team because they’d seen them not long ago.
+Utena’s big reference is to SuperS, which it borrows thematic structure from.

 Elements Utena shares with Sailor Moon S, the third season of Sailor Moon, directed by Ikuhara.
 There are more, I left out some minor ones that I noticed.